jimbro1000/Dragon3264Keyboard/README.md

 ![render of keyboard switch plate](./6u_switch_plate.svg)

+## Status ##

+The first draft of the board has been produced for testing

+The good bits:
+* The layout fits the keyboard aperture in the case
+* The height of the board appears to be correct at 20mm higher than the original

+The bad bits:
+* The first draft is 5.3mm too wide - but the layout is all referenced from the top left of the board and this is correct.
+The only fault is the right hand edge and the right hand mounting point

 ## Changes to the original ##

 The keyboard matrix includes a diode alongside each switch to